 Brooklyn’s 159th Memorial Day Parade — one of the oldest continuously run Memorial Day parades in any large American city (since 1867).
 Ceremony with bagpipes, wreath laying, 21-gun salute, and Taps.
 Note: Fleet Week has moved to July 3–8 this year for the America 250th semiquincentennial.

-Coming This Summer: FIFA World Cup & More
+Coming in June: FIFA World Cup & More

 FIFA World Cup 2026 | Multiple venues